aucontraire/holbertonschool-higher_level_programming/0x11-python-network_1/README.md

 * 4-hbtn_status.py: script that fetches https://intranet.hbtn.io/status using requests
 * 5-hbtn_header.py: script that takes in a URL, sends a request to the URL and displays the value of the variable X-Request-Id in the response header
 * 6-post_email.py: script that takes in a URL and an email address, sends a POST request to the passed URL
+* 7-error_code.py: script that takes in a URL, sends a request to the URL and displays the body of the response